 Preparation time: 60 minutes

 It’s one of the most popular dishes in a Spanish tapas bar, Russian Potato Salad.
 During the Franco dictatorship, the word Russia was “prohibido” hence the dish was called – in public only – Ensalada Nacional.
-As a tapas dish, tuna (the canned variety in chunks) or small shrimps are added as well as sliced hard boiled eggs as garnish.
+As a tapas dish, canned tuna or small shrimps are added as well as sliced hard boiled eggs as garnish.

 I love Ensalada Rusa.
 In Spain, a proverb describes well the many variations of the salad “Cada maestrillo tienne su librillo”, which means each person has its way of doing things.